LoginRadius/engineering-portal/content/engineering/guest-post/session-authentication-with-nestjs-and-mongodb/index.md

 ## Why Session-based Authentication?

-Session-based authentication is more secure than most authentication methods because it is simple to use, secure, and has a limited storage size.
+Session-based authentication is more secure than most authentication methods because it is simple, secure, and has a limited storage size.
 It is also thought to be the best option for websites in the same root domain.

 ## Project Setup